SCHECTER4200 vs SCHECTER4201 — Compare

 Why choose Schecter MV-6 guitar in Gloss Black

-• Natural resonance and harmonic complexity across full frequency spectrum
+• Harmonic complexity and balanced tone across frequency spectrum

 Frequently asked questions

-What's the main tonal difference between the wenge and maple necks?
+What's the actual tonal difference between wenge and maple necks here?

 🎸